cnbtwriteups/Inferno_CTF_2019/Web Crackme.md

 ![](images/webcrackme7.png)

-Now, let's do that all again for the other variable :)
+Now, let's do that all again for the other variable :) (yes, the arrows were supposed to point down...)

 ![](images/webcrackme8.png)